 Republican-affiliated voters have outpaced Democratic-affiliated voters in early voting in seven closely watched states, according to data provided by TargetSmart and independently analyzed by the NBC News Data Analytics Lab.

 GOP-affiliated voters have surpassed Democratic-affiliated ones in early voting in Arizona, Florida, Georgia, Indiana, Montana, Tennessee and Texas, the data showed.

 Only in Nevada have Democratic-affiliated voters exceeded Republican-affiliated voters so far in early voting, according to the data.

-As noted, in-person early voting has just begun in Texas, and won’t begin in Florida until October 27.
+As noted, in-person early voting has just begun in Texas, and is beginning at various points this week in Florida.

 And in general, 2016 showed how misleading early voting patterns (and over-interpretation of them) can be, as Nate Silver observed in his elaborate postmortem on how so many people got the presidential results so wrong: